-5. Related Party Transactions
+5. Party-In-Interest Transactions

-The Plan's investment in the Master Trust constitutes a related-party transaction because the Company is both the plan sponsor and a party to the Master Trust.
-The Master Trust is invested in the Company's common stock and the Plan holds notes receivable from participants, both of which qualify as related-party transactions.
-During the year ended December 31, 2014, the Master Trust's investment in the Company's common stock included purchases of approximately \$336 million, sales of approximately \$524 million, realized gains of approximately \$72 million and dividend income of approximately \$74 million.
+The Master Trust is invested in the Company's common stock and the Plan holds notes receivable from participants, both of which qualify as party-in-interest transactions.
+During the year ended December 31, 2015, the Master Trust's investment in the Company's common stock included purchases of approximately \$664 million, sales of approximately \$849 million, realized gains of approximately \$89 million, unrealized gains of approximately \$63 million and dividend income of approximately \$81 million.
 The Master Trust invests in short term investment funds managed by the Trustee.
 As described in Note 2 - "Expenses", the Plan paid certain expenses related to Plan operation and investment activity to the Trustee.
 These investments qualify as party-in-interest transactions.